lennartkerkvliet/statutes/internal-regulations.md

 ## Jurisdiction

-In order to legitimately deliberate a case, the Discipline and Arbitrage Committee must be called upon by the Bureau, by a full or associate member organisation, by a participant of an official IFLRY event, or by the Ombudsperson.
+In order to legitimately deliberate a case, the Committee of Discipline and Arbitrage must be called upon by the Bureau, by a full or associate member organisation, by a participant of an official IFLRY event, or by the Ombudsperson.

 The committee shall base its decisions based on the guidelines for behaviour outlined in the [Code of Conduct](#code-of-conduct), however it ultimately has discretion to use its own best judgement on issues that the Code of Conduct does not comprehensively cover.